 Armstrong is an outstanding vocalist and percussionist who has been performing since the age of five.
-A skilled producer and a passion for his craft, Armstrong’s music transcends the traditional approach to Gospel music and offers fresh perspective to many who have not been interested in the genre before.
+A skilled producer and a passion for his craft, Armstrong’s music transcends the traditional approach to Gospel music and offers a fresh perspective to many who have not been interested in the genre before.

-With all of the mainstream success, Armstrong had opportunities to pursuit a career as a mainstream R&B artist.
+With all of the mainstream success, Armstrong had opportunities to pursue a career as a mainstream R&B artist.
 However, Jesus Christ has always remained a constant theme throughout his work.
 Jor’Dan Armstrong’s last studio album, “52 weeks of summer,” was released in 2015.

-Since then, he has done work for Grammy Nominated artist Kierra Sheard, Bravo TV’s Real Housewives of Atlanta star, Demetria Mckinney, and has added another hat as an actor by taken a role in PureFlix “God Not Dead 2” that premiers Spring, 2016.
+Since then, he has done work for Grammy Nominated artist Kierra Sheard, Bravo TV’s Real Housewives of Atlanta star, Demetria Mckinney, and has added another hat as an actor by taking a role in PureFlix “God Not Dead 2” that premiers Spring, 2016.

 Jor’Dan Armstrong’s goal is to broaden the scope of who gospel music can reach.
 He has had the privilege of traveling around the world and captivating audiences with his stage presence and unique sound.

 Armstrong has reached mass audiences by opening for well-known acts such as Isreal Haughton, Mary Mary, and Fred Hammond, and making national television appearances on The Word Network, performing at the flagship Apple Store in Soho, NY for Black Music Month.